roterodamus/archm8c-hyprjack/README.md

-# ArchM8C-HyprJack: A Simple Bash Script for a Dirtywave M8 Console
+# ArchM8C-HyprJack: A Simple Script for a Dirtywave M8 Console on archlinux with jack and midi.

-This repository has a simple Bash script that turns your (old)computer into an "M8C Console" for the Dirtywave M8 or the Dirtywave M8 Headless.
+This repository has a simple script that turns your (old)computer into an "M8C Console" for the Dirtywave M8 or the Dirtywave M8 Headless.
 It uses Jack as audio server and sets up the right audio in- and outputs and MIDI connection.
-It also uses Hyprland to show a floating window of M8C in the center of the screen with a nice background.
+It also uses Hyprland to show a floating tranparent window of M8C in the center of the screen with a nice wallpaper.

 ## Prerequisites